dking1342/swiggy-clone/README.md

 # Swiggy clone
-## A food ordering app clone using Python/Django on the backend, Vuejs on the frontend and PostgresQL for the database
+<i>A food ordering app clone using Python/Django on the backend, Vuejs on the frontend and PostgresQL for the database</i>

 ## Stack Used
 <ul>